MikeAustin71/stringopsgo/README.md

-# stringopsgo
+# StrOps
-A collection of sting operations written in the Go Programming Language
+A collection of string utilities written in the Go Programming Language.

+'StrOps' provides simple string management routines which perform operations like string centering, justification and trimming.